sgarcia0206/comp122-f23/format-encodings/encode_utf8.md

 3. Pad/Truncate the binary number to be of length `l`

-4. Based upon the value of `b`, chunk the binary string into the following sizes:
+4. Based upon the value of `b`, chunk the binary number into the following sizes:
    - 1: 7
    - 2: 5, 6
    - 3: 4, 6, 6